Unfair share: Memphis communities call for environmental justice

 For decades, the City of Memphis refused to incorporate Boxtown or provide basic infrastructure like water and sewer service despite the strong neighborhoods forming.
 Instead, the city and state governments allowed polluting factories to concentrate in the area.

-“Now there are dozens of polluting facilities like a ring around the community,” says Amanda Garcia, Managing Attorney in SELC’s Nashville office.
+“Now there are dozens of polluting facilities like a ring around the community,” says Amanda Garcia, Managing Attorney in SELC’s Tennessee office.
 She and Attorney George Nolan have led SELC’s work to protect these communities’ right to clean air and water.

 Ironically, many industries are drawn to Memphis for its underground aquifer and the high quality water it provides.
 Yet what was once a pastoral stretch along the banks of Mississippi River quickly succumbed to industries looking to take advantage of water access, like the Valero Oil Refinery built in the1950s, a steel mill, a wastewater treatment system, and Tennessee Valley Authority’s Allen Plant, which burned coal until recently.
 A nearby military base is now a Superfund site, as is a former drycleaners.